How Detailed Should Your Invention Disclosure Form Be?

 What is an Invention Disclosure Form (IDF)?

 An invention disclosure form (IDF) records important technical information and facts relating to an invention.
+In this context, comprehending the intricacies of invention disclosure forms becomes crucial for both inventors and innovation managers.
 IDF acts as a business record for your company to decide whether to invest in patent protection.
 It also provides critical information to patent practitioners for preparing patent applications around inventions.
 It also provides information that can implicate patent issues such as publication and sales activity.

 For an inventor, filling out an IDF can be a daunting process.
 As an innovation manager you need to make sure that the IDF template is: